 The Royal House of Norway by Morten Ole Morch.
 About the Norwegian royal family from 1929, when Crown Prince Olav married Sweden's Princess Martha, until her death in 1954.
 Includes newspaper articles, diary entries, and more than 500 illustrations.

-A History of Norway by T. K. Derry.
-Out of print, but available from Alibris.
+A Short History of Norway by T. K. Derry.

 The Psalter of Christina of Norway in the Collection of the Royal Library, Copenhagen by Marina Vidas.
 The first detailed analysis of an exquisitely illuminated 13th century Parisian manuscript which was owned by Christina of Norway (1234-1262), daughter of Haakon IV and wife of Philip of Castile and Leon.